BahareAtaei/Missile-Tracking/README.md

 # Missile-Tracking

-## More Pyhysics With Matlab / By Dan Green / Python file
+## More Physics With Matlab / By Dan Green / Python file

 Trajectory of a missile aiming on a target